tocasuche/content/src/content/lesson/token-based-api-authentication.md

 In plain English, authentication means being able to identify who is making requests to your API; You normally implement an authentication layer in your application because you want:

 - Users to be able to log in and log out.
 - Privacy protection: Restrict access to information based on the user role.
-For example: Only I should be able to update my email and password, only I should review my medical health history.
+For example: Only I should be able to update my email and password, only I should be able to review my medical health history.
 - Limit user permissions: Restrict access to certain functionalities, for example: A user needs to pay to download a book, or not being able to comment on a forum unless you log in, etc.

 To explain in detail "Token Based API Authentication" it's better to start explaining about tokens.